franc/truffle/README.md

  So if you want to build static sites with as little pain as possible, then Middleman is ready for use and highly recommended.

-I want a large amount of code reuse over my apps, as they are in fact the very same app, just segmented based on location/market forces.
+I want a large amount of code reuse over my apps, as they are in fact the very same app, just segmented based on branding, location, data or specific market.

 So, one way would be to have separate git branches for each app, then just change the relevant pieces on each branch when i want to build and package an update to that app. - messy.

 I rather want 1 codebase, that spits out the different apps on request.

-So I'm adding a third layer to Middleman.
+So I've added a third layer to Middleman.

 This layer is for app configuration, changing layouts, styles, coffeescript modules, and app specific data.
 So I add a /raw directory to the mix.
 This holds all the code possibilities. the Source directory is then recreated for each app based on app specific configuration.
 For this I call on the power of Thor.